 BA (Hons) Finance, Investment and Risk graduates enjoy excellent career prospects in areas such as financial advice, risk analysis, wealth management, investment analysis and pension fund management.

 Choose to study Finance, Investment and Risk pathway if:

-you want to become an important part of the business world you enjoy hands-on practical work
+- you want to become an important part of the business world and you enjoy hands-on practical work

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-You can progress to Year 3 from City of Glasgow College with HND Financial Services with AAA in Graded Units
+ProgressionProgress to Year 3 from City of Glasgow College with HND Financial Services with AB/AAB in graded units.

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.

 Please note: if you are from a majority English speaking country, you may not be required to provide further proof of your English Language proficiency.

 Other academic and vocational qualifications

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.